DMin: Scalable Training Data Influence Estimation for Diffusion Models: Influence Estimation for Diffusion Models

 Given the small magnitude of the learning rate $\eta$, we disregard the higher-order term $O(||\theta_{\alpha + 1} - \theta_{\alpha}||^2)$, as it scales with $O(||\eta_\alpha||^2)$ and is therefore negligible.
 Then we have: {

 }

-To estimate the influence of training data sample $x^i$, we can summing up all the training iteration training on $x^i$ and timesteps on $t \in \{1, 2, \cdots, T\}$: {
+To estimate the influence of training data sample $x^i$, we sum over all training iterations that use $x^i$ and over timesteps $t \in \{1, 2, \cdots, T\}$: {

-}where $\theta_a\text{:}x^i$ denotes the iteration training on $x^i$.
+}where $\theta_a\text{:}x^i$ denotes training iterations that use $x^i$.
 However, it is impractical to store model parameters and the Gaussian noise for each training iteration.
-Thus, for a diffusion model with parameter $\theta$, given a test generation $s$, we estimates the influence of a training data sample $x^i$ with respect to test generation $s$ by: {
+Thus, for a diffusion model with parameters $\theta$, given a test generation $x^s$, we estimate the influence of a training data sample $x^i$ with respect to $x^s$ by: {

 }where $e$ is the number of epochs, $\bar{\eta}$ is the average learning rate during training, $\epsilon$ corresponds to the Gaussian noise used in the training process.
 However, storing all Gaussian noise from the training process is impractical.
-Therefore, we randomize the Gaussian noise following the same distribution as in the training process for influence estimation.
+Therefore, for influence estimation we draw Gaussian noise from the same distribution as in training.

 Similarly, for a text-to-image model, the influence of a training data sample $X^i=(p^i, x^i)$ with respect to test generation $X^s =(p^s, x^s)$ can be estimated by: {